Executive Team

 Kevin Edmonson

-Vice President, Clinical Programs, Interim
+Vice President, Clinical Programs and Quality

-Kevin is a steadfast and seasoned leader, most recently leading MGH’s Emergency, Critical Care and Cardiology Services and Clinical Strategy.
-Prior to this, he held progressive leadership roles across the hospital in Support Services, Medicine, the Nursing Resource Team and Diagnostic Imaging.
-Kevin also worked as the Vice President, Community Care at WoodGreen Community Services, a large Community Social Services provider in Toronto, where he led the expansion of supportive housing and seniors assisted living services.
+Kevin is a steadfast and seasoned leader, most recently leading MGH’s Emergency, Critical Care and Cardiology Services, and Clinical Strategy.
+Prior to this, he held progressive leadership roles across the hospital in Support Services, Medicine, the Nursing Resource Team, and Diagnostic Imaging.
+Kevin also worked as the Vice President, Community Care at WoodGreen Community Services, a large community social services provider in Toronto, where he led the expansion of supportive housing and seniors assisted living services.

 Sarah Chow, Vice-President Corporate Support & Chief Financial Officer at Michael Garron Hospital